Jejugo/Playing-with-Node-and-MongoDb/README.md

-# Playing-with-Node-and-MongoDb
+# mongodb-playlist
-Starting to get initial concepts of working with MongoDb.
-The functions avaliable in this project allow us to insert, save, update and delete an object in the database.
+Course files for the MongoDB tutorials playlist on The Net Ninja YouTube channel.
+Each branch in this repository corresponds to the ending code of a particular video.